gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Yes they are.
 Thank you," she told the Special a third time.

 The tortoise smiled.
-"You're welcome---it would have been a shame to lose such a nice drawing.
+"You're welcome—it would have been a shame to lose such a nice drawing.
 Are you headed home?
 It's been a while since I saw your mother, and I could use the walk."